 Don’t worry if the thought of creating video footage for your social media account makes you feel a bit sick, you’re not alone.
-According to our digital marketing partners, Team Organic, it’s entirely normal for clients to be overwhelmed by social media, full stop.
+According to our digital marketing team, it’s entirely normal for clients to be overwhelmed by social media, full stop.
 The idea of creating video footage is enough to bring on a cold sweat.

 Here are nine video ideas that can be created using a smart phone.
 Minimal editing and musical backing track optional.

 You could take your audience on a guided tour through a day in the life of your business.
 You could follow an order through the fulfilment process, or the logistics of service delivery.
 If it’s long, consider using a time lapsed edit.
 And remember, don’t let slip any data or trade secrets!

 Introduce a member of staff, or the whole team!
 They could give a quick overview of what they do, and how this is useful for clients.
 Take a look at our Staff Spotlight features for inspiration.

 If you ask customers or clients to submit video testimonials as part of a contest (or just because) you won’t even need to film them yourselves!
 Plus, genuine reviews are gold for any business.

 No need to reveal too much, consider it a trailer for a new service or product in the pipeline.
 It will whet people’s appetite ready for the launch.

 The new product or service launches!
 Unbox or reveal new products with a little fanfare, or confirm the release of a new service.
 Tell customers what it is, how it works, and how to get their hands on it.